Vaping and Cardiovascular Disease: Trendy but toxic?

 - follow up to evaluate progress, and methods to employ for sustaining the plan.

-PCNA has resources available to help clinicians with these patient discussions.
+PCNA has resources available to help clinicians with patient discussions related to vaping and cardiovascular disease.

 - Hearth Healthy Toolbox – A set of downloadable behavior change resources.
 See the Total Health section for the “Smoke-Free Life – Resources to Support Smoking Cessation” patient handout.